 Of course, depression can also be caused by service.
 Veterans who developed depression during their time in the military can qualify for benefits by showing a current diagnosis, evidence of an inciting incident, and a nexus linking the two.

-Berry Law Firm was founded by Vietnam War veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.
+Berry Law was founded by Vietnam War veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.

-If you suffer from depression and need to appeal a VA decision, Berry Law Firm may be able to help.
+If you suffer from depression and need to appeal a VA decision, Berry Law may be able to help.
 We have been successfully representing veterans before the VA, the BVA, and the CAVC for decades.
 Contact us today for a free evaluation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.